nullvar2000/talos/README.md

 Do these one node at a time.

-upgrade os - talosctl -n <node> upgrade --image ghcr.io/siderolabs/installer:v1.4.5
+upgrade os - talosctl -n <node> upgrade --image ghcr.io/siderolabs/installer:v1.4.5 --preserve

 upgrade k8s - talosctl -n <node> upgrade-k8s --to 1.27.3 --dry-run